Ningali Lawford: Career

 In 2017, Lawford voiced the character of Nanna on the National Indigenous Television (NITV) animated series Little J & Big Cuz, which features Indigenous Australian characters.

 Lawford was involved in the development of The Secret River at the Sydney Theatre Company, narrating its return Sydney season and national tour in 2016, Adelaide Festival performances in 2018 and Edinburgh Festival performances in 2019.

-She died of complications following a severe asthma attack while in Edinburgh, Scotland, during the tour, aged 52.

 Personal life

 Lawford had five children and two grandchildren.
 She moved to Kalbarri later in her career to pursue a break away from being an actress and to also spend more time raising her children before returning to film.